 - How often is PDXpert PLM updated?

 - We publish new releases several times annually.
 A major release would add notable new user and/or administrative capabilities.
 Minor releases refine existing functions, address customer requests and enhance product performance.
 To get a feel for the extent and frequency of our updates, view our release notes.

 - Can I request new product features?

 - Absolutely!
-Most of our product enhancements are a direct result of feedback from our customers.
+Many of our product enhancements are a direct result of feedback from our customers.

 - Who decides what "PLM best practices" are, and does PDXpert PLM require me to use them?

-Many people don't realize that the formal engineering discipline called "configuration management" has been evolving since the 1960s.
+Many people don't realize that there's a robust, formal engineering discipline called "configuration management" that's been evolving since the 1960s.
 Although you're welcome to take advantage of our configuration management expertise, you will have substantial control over which practices you adopt.
-Many practical suggestions are offered in the configuration sections of the PDXpert PLM help file, and popular practices are discussed on this website.
+Many practical suggestions are offered in the configuration sections of the PDXpert PLM help file, and efficient practices are discussed on this website.